 - Request a reasonable fee to deal with the request, or

 - Refuse to deal with the request

 In either case the organisation must tell you and justify its decision.

 When should I get a response?

 Organisations generally have one calendar month to respond to your data portability request.
 In some situations it may need more time to consider the request, and this can take up to an extra two months.

 The organisation must let you know within one month that it needs more time and the reasons why.

 Generally, no!
 Organisations can only charge a fee if your data portability request is as the law states “manifestly unfounded or excessive”.
 The organisation then may be able to ask for a fee for admin costs associated with your request.

 We hope you found this guide useful.
-Check out our free tool to help you exercise your data rights.
-And go to the My Data Rights section of our blog to find other data rights and how to exercise them.
+Check out our free tool that helps you exercise your data rights.
+Or go to the My Data Rights section of our blog to find other data rights guides and how to exercise them.